 Tonight, I learned a lot more about the Gallipoli landings that happened today, 107 years ago, courtesy of the incredibly knowledgeable Clive Harris.
 He gave a WFA webinar entitled Holding the Initiative: Gallipoli the first 48 hours through the eyes of two battalions.

 There were so many things I didn’t know.
-For one, while there was a lot of inexperience in the Australian ranks, though quite a few had served in South Africa and their military knowledge came in very handy when it came to basic training.
+For one, while there was a lot of inexperience in the Australian ranks, quite a few had served in South Africa and their military knowledge came in very handy when it came to basic training.
 Of course, as Nicktor pointed out to me, the Boer War had been around 14 years before and the soldiers would have been a little old.
 Also, warfare had changed quite a bit.

 And, of course, that was a major factor in the amount of losses at Gallipoli.
 Though, I agree with Clive that, had the ANZACs not gone to Gallipoli and rather, directly to the Western Front, the casualties could well have been a lot higher.